-In case of employees, an employer is the person responsible to deduct and pay professional tax to the State Government subject to monetary threshold if any provided by respective State’s legislation.
-Additionally, employer (corporates, partnership firms, sole proprietorship etc) also being a person carrying on trade/profession is also required to pay professional tax on his trade/profession again subject to monetary threshold if any provided by respective State’s legislation.
-In such case, employer needs to register and obtain both professional tax registration certificate to be able to pay professional tax on his trade/profession and professional tax enrolment certificate to be able to deduct the tax from his employees and pay.
-Further, separate registration may be required for each office depending on respective State’s legislation.
+In case of employees, an employer is a person responsible to deduct and pay professional tax to the State Government subject to the monetary threshold if any provided by respective State’s legislation.
+Additionally, employer (corporates, partnership firms, sole proprietorship etc) also being a person carrying on trade/profession is also required to pay professional tax on his trade/profession again subject to the monetary threshold if any provided by respective State’s legislation.
+In such case, the employer needs to register and obtain both professional tax registration certificate to be able to pay professional tax on his trade/profession and professional tax enrolment certificate to be able to deduct the tax from his employees and pay.
+Further, separate registration may be required for each office depending on the respective State’s legislation.

 4. What is the procedure to pay professional tax?Is any return to be filed?

 This is again a State-specific query.
 However, in general, a professional tax may be paid either online/offline.
 Further, depending on the State’s requirement professional tax return also need to be filed at specified intervals.